- Homosexuality

 Same-sex adoption in Barbados is single only.

-Conversion therapy in Barbados is ambiguous.
+Conversion therapy in Barbados is not banned.